fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a narration that Abi-Talib took the prophet  ﷺ    with him and the monk from the monastery told that this boy will be the prophet.
 This narration is not authentic and that story was most probably invented.
 Solitude of shepherd gives opportunity to contemplate on the nature and teaches how to rule.
 Also, sheep shepherds are the most humble shepherds.

+According to the Bible lifespan of people before THe Great Flood was much longer than after the flood.

 </details>